postgres/postgres/contrib/pg_tde/documentation/docs/how-to/multi-tenant-setup.md

 The steps below describe how to set up multi-tenancy with `pg_tde`.
 Multi-tenancy allows you to encrypt different databases with different keys.
 This provides granular control over data and enables you to introduce different security policies and access controls for each database so that only authorized users of specific databases have access to the data.

 If you don't need multi-tenancy, use the global key provider.
-See the configuration steps from the [Configure pg_tde](../setup.md) section.
+See the configuration steps from the [Configure pg_tde :octicons-link-external-16:](../setup.md) section.

-For how to enable WAL encryption, refer to the [Configure WAL Encryption](../wal-encryption.md) section.
+For how to enable WAL encryption, refer to the [Configure WAL Encryption :octicons-link-external-16:](../wal-encryption.md) section.

 --8<-- "kms-considerations.md"